metosin/ring-swagger/README.md

 To release a version, set the project.clj version to the one you want to release, but with a `-SNAPSHOT` suffix.

-Then create a commit reading "Release :{major,minor,patch}" based on whether you want the next development version to be a major/minor/patch increment.
+Then create a commit reading "Release :{major,minor,patch,alpha,beta,rc}" based on whether you want the next development version to be a major/minor/patch/alpha/beta/rc increment.

 Push to master, and the GitHub Actions release will release the jar to clojars, then bump the version on the master branch.